opsilonn/efrei-m1-mobileDev_WerewolfCompanionApp/README.md

 different ways (to name a few : Cupidon, the Witch, the Soothsayer…)

-Here is the link to their website : https://www.loups-garous-en-ligne.com/
+Here is the link to [the official website](https://www.loups-garous-en-ligne.com)

 ### How a Mobile App' could help ?